What is Co parenting: Navigating Parenthood, Together but Apart

 Research tells us that in most cases where children with parents who co-parent following a separation may grow up just as well as children with parents who have successful marriages.

-In fact, the kids may fare a little better on both of the following areas, they are more likely to be successful in their careers and they have a lower divorce rate themselves as adults.
+In fact, the kids may fare a little better in both of the following areas, they are more likely to be successful in their careers and they have a lower divorce rate themselves as adults.

 It is a term that’s also meant for two people who share a child together, but are no longer romantically involved.